nhat286/ctf-writeup/SecSoc/recon0.md

 ```
 #### Solution

-We used terminal to ssh to the server and we used >ls -lah to list
+We used terminal to ssh to the server and we used ```ls -lah``` to list all of files including the hidden ones